 The “Appys” recognize outstanding achievement by developers of enterprise mobile apps, with apps evaluated by CRN’s editors on functionality, suitability to task, ease of use, innovation and potential value to solution providers, their customers and the market in general.

-CRN evaluated a number of mobile applications for productivity and recognized Syncplicity as a winner for delivering a powerful enterprise-class file sync and share solution with a completely redesigned iPhone app.
+CRN evaluated a number of mobile applications for productivity and recognized Syncplicity by Axway as a winner for delivering a powerful enterprise-class file sync and share solution with a completely redesigned iPhone app.

-EMC Syncplicity’s iPhone app launched this summer provides enterprise users with a completely re-built mobile application that incorporates a very intuitive, consumer-grade user interface that innovates in three key areas: beauty, efficiency, and power.
+EMC Syncplicity by Axway’s iPhone app launched this summer provides enterprise users with a completely re-built mobile application that incorporates a very intuitive, consumer-grade user interface that innovates in three key areas: beauty, efficiency, and power.

-This week, Syncplicity will be competing against other Appy winners for the Best of Show award at CRNs Tech Tank 2014 by showcasing our key product innovations.
+This week, Syncplicity by Axway will be competing against other Appy winners for the Best of Show award at CRNs Tech Tank 2014 by showcasing our key product innovations.

 2013 was an amazing year for enterprise IT—the pace of innovation is higher than it has ever been and there is no sign of any slow down.
 In my view, 2014 is going to be a pivotal year in the transformation of enterprise IT.
 Here are just a few predictions of what I see happening in enterprise software in 2014.